Sairyss/domain-driven-hexagon/README.md

 Main recommendations to keep in mind is that libraries imported in application's core **shouldn't** expose:

 - Functionality to access any out-of-process resources (http calls, database access etc);
-- Functionality not relevant to domain (frameworks, technology details like ORMs, Logger etc).
+- Functionality not relevant to domain (frameworks, technology details like ORMs, Logger etc.).
-- Functionality that brings randomness (generating random IDs, timestamps etc) since this makes tests unpredictable (though in TypeScript world it is not that big of a deal since this can be mocked by a test library without using DI);
+- Functionality that brings randomness (generating random IDs, timestamps etc.) since this makes tests unpredictable (though in TypeScript world it is not that big of a deal since this can be mocked by a test library without using DI);
 - If a library changes often or has a lot of dependencies of its own it most likely shouldn't be used in domain layer.

 To use such libraries consider creating an `anti-corruption` layer by using [adapter](https://refactoring.guru/design-patterns/adapter) or [facade](https://refactoring.guru/design-patterns/facade) patterns.